OUR mISSION

 • Streamline the funding allocation and receipt for homeless services providers.

-• Reduce the administrative burdens of the CoC and homeless services providers so they can focus on assisting the unhoused in our community.
+• Reduce the administrative burdens of homeless services providers so they can focus on assisting the unhoused in our community.

 • Build an HESTL Board of Directors that will represent the entire community.